b-x-wu/create-react-sandbox/README.md

 ## Use Cases

 For the most part, Create React Sandbox runs like the preinstalled Create React App.
 However, Create React App contains ["hundreds of transitive build tool dependencies"](https://github.com/facebook/create-react-app#popular-alternatives) that are not necessary for most demos, tests, and small projects.
 The longer initialization time, the package size, and the boilerplate all become prohibitive to the actual coding.
 While the Webpack and Babel configurations are no longer obscured, Create React Sandbox allows users who don't need the heft of Create React App to get their code off the ground faster.

+## Next Steps

+The next goal is adding an argument to configure TypeScript support.
+Doing so would require adding TypeScript as a dependency and the Babel transpilers for TypeScript.